-Since the beginning of the political crisis in 2011 and the outbreak of the war in Yemen in 2015, two different factions claim to embody the Yemeni Parliament: the parliament in Sana'a in the territories under the control of the Houthi militia and the parliamentarians who fled Sana'a and belong to the internationally recognized government of President Abdrabbuh Mansur Hadi.
+Since the beginning of the political crisis in 2011 and the outbreak of the war in Yemen in 2015, two different factions claim to embody the Yemeni Parliament: the Houthi militia, which controls the parliament in Sana'a in addition to other institutions in the territories under their control, and the parliamentarians who fled Sana'a and belong to the internationally recognized government of President Abdrabbuh Mansur Hadi.
 The present case concerns members of parliament who fled Sana'a and neighbouring governorates that are under the control of the Houthi militia.

 Case YEM-COLL-01